structurizr/java/docs/extracting-components.md

 [SpringComponentFinderStrategy](https://github.com/structurizr/java/blob/master/structurizr-spring/src/com/structurizr/componentfinder/SpringComponentFinderStrategy.java) | structurizr-spring | Finds classes annotated ```@Controller```, ```@RestController```, ```@Component```, ```@Service``` and ```@Repository```, plus classes that extend ```JpaRepository```. | Compiled bytecode

 See the [Spring PetClinic example](spring-petclinic.md) for an illustration of how to use the component finder.

+## Component type and supporting types

+In Structurizr, a [Component](https://github.com/structurizr/java/blob/master/structurizr-core/src/com/structurizr/model/Component.java) is described by a number of properties, including ```type``` and ```supportingTypes```.

+- ```type```: This is designed to refer to a single fully qualified Java type that best describes the type of the component.
+For example, this could be the fully qualified name of the public interface for the component.
+- ```supportingTypes```: This is the set of fully qualified Java types that support the implementation of the component.

+Again, because each codebase is different, the mechanism to find a component's supporting types is pluggable via a number of strategies, which can be used in combination.

+- [FirstImplementationOfInterfaceSupportingTypesStrategy](https://github.com/structurizr/java/blob/master/structurizr-core/src/com/structurizr/componentfinder/FirstImplementationOfInterfaceSupportingTypesStrategy.java): If the component type is an interface, this strategy finds the first implementation of that interface.
+- [ComponentPackageSupportingTypesStrategy](https://github.com/structurizr/java/blob/master/structurizr-core/src/com/structurizr/componentfinder/ComponentPackageSupportingTypesStrategy.java): This strategy finds all types in the same package as the component type, and is useful if each component resides in its own Java package.
+- [ReferencedTypesSupportingTypesStrategy](https://github.com/structurizr/java/blob/master/structurizr-core/src/com/structurizr/componentfinder/ReferencedTypesSupportingTypesStrategy.java): This strategy finds all types that are referenced by the component type and supporting types.